100%

 • Atlassian MCP: built into Claude Code.
 Lets agents fetch Jira tickets and Confluence pages at runtime.
 Toggle on/off in the sidebar.

 • Datadog MCP: install with curl -sSL https://coterm.datadoghq.com/mcp-cli/install.sh | bash, then datadog_mcp_cli login, then claude mcp add -s user datadog.
 Enables the Observability prompts in the Prompt Library.
 Bug Fix workflows also use it automatically to check production logs and error context during investigation.
+Toggle it on in the sidebar to add a production-telemetry grounding hint to exported workflows.

 • LSP: install a language server for your stack (e.g. typescript-language-server, pyright, gopls).
 Gives agents go-to-definition and find-references for deeper code analysis.